Journaling for Mental Health and Personal Growth

 - Relaxation & stress reduction

-- Improve sleep as part of an evening routine
+- Helps to improve sleep as part of a relaxing evening routine

-When you regularly reflect and process thoughts, feelings and triggers, you become more self aware which makes it easier to manage reactions to things or situations.
+When you make the time to regularly reflect and process thoughts, feelings and triggers, you naturally become more self-aware.
+This makes it easier to understand your emotional responses, and manage reactions to challenging situations with more confidence.

-But it's also important to be aware that this kind of introspection can lead to feeling a little unsettled or upset as you explore these things.
+It's also important to be aware though, that this kind of introspection can bring up difficult emotions, and leave you feeling unsettled or upset.
 If you're working with a therapist or coach, talk to them about anything your journaling brings up.

-If you're not working with anyone, be sure to include some self care practices, and possibly add some lighter journaling techniques like gratitude journaling.
+If you're not working with anyone, be sure to include some self care practices like grounding exercises, afterwards.
 Please do seek support if needed.

 Types of Journaling